-Stretching 23 kilometres from Long Bay in the north to Devonport in the south, this long but easy walking trail covers nearly the entire gamut of Auckland sightseeing opportunities.
+This long but easy walking trail stretches 23 kilometres.
+It extends from Long Bay in the north to Devonport in the south.
+On the walk, you’ll cover nearly the entire gamut of Auckland sightseeing opportunities.

-Along the way, you’ll scoot past some of Auckland’s most popular beaches like Long Bay Beach and Murrays Bay, and through beach towns like Milford and Takapuna alongside towering cliffs and beautiful coastal forests.
+Along the way, you’ll scoot past some of Auckland’s most popular beaches like Long Bay Beach and Murrays Bay.
+You’ll also tramp through popular beach towns like Milford and Takapuna.
+(And, of course, alongside towering cliffs and beautiful coastal forests!)